Iain-S/AdventOfPython/README.md

 ## Use

-1. `./template 1` to create a new day's files.
+1. `./template 1` to create files for December 1st.
-2.
+2. `python -m unittest tests/b/test_day1.py` to run the tests.
+3. Copy the examples from the problem description into `examples/b/day1.txt`.
+4. Copy the personalised input into `inputs/b/day1.txt`.
+5. Once you are happy with your solution(s), run `python -m aopy.b.day1` to get the answer(s).